Last Updated: Jan. 14, 2021

 The Healthy Living Guide has been created to help students make healthy choices regarding living and visiting off-campus during the COVID-19 pandemic.
 This will benefit students’ own health and well-being, as well as others in the Tulane and greater New Orleans community.

-As you plan events for the upcoming year, it is essential to keep in mind that space on campus will be limited.
+As you plan events, it is essential to keep in mind that space on campus will be limited.
 Many spaces traditionally used for events will be instead be used for classroom instruction (and those spaces will need to be cleaned and sanitized much more regularly than in the past).
 You will need to plan ahead and begin thinking about transitioning events into smaller groups and/or to a virtual environment.

-The Reily Student Recreation Center will resume operations for Tulane Affiliates only beginning Monday, July 27.
-The facility will close for two hours for cleaning between 2–4 p.m.
-Hours of operation will fluctuate in accordance with University holidays, home football games, maintenance projects, and staff training events.
+The Reily Student Recreation Center will resume operations for Tulane Affiliates only beginning Monday, Jan.
+11. The facility will close daily for two hours for cleaning between 2-4 p.m.
+Hours of operation will fluctuate in accordance with university holidays, special events, maintenance projects and staff training events.
 Click here for a detailed list of facility hours.
 Reily Center hours and operations are subject to change during the pandemic.

 Prior to entering the Reily Center, members must make an online reservation.
 Click here for step-by-step instructions on making a reservation.
-Reservations can be made in 50-minute increments.
+Reservations can be made for 50-minute sessions.
 Please plan for longer wait times than normal to get checked in.
 Be advised that you will not be allowed to exercise in the facility without a reservation.
-If you are unable to make your reservation, you are required to cancel at least 30 minutes prior to the reservation.
+If you must cancel your reservation, you are required to cancel at least 30 minutes prior to the reservation.
 Failure to do so may result in suspension of access to the facility and/or suspension of membership privileges.

 To reserve a court, ping-pong table, or studio, click here.
-Court reservations may display as 1-hour though they are for 50-minute increments.
+Court reservations may display as 1-hour though they are also for 50-minute sessions.

 To support the health and safety of the Tulane community, Campus Recreation will limit Reily Student Recreation Center membership and access to Tulane University Affiliates only.